Meet Kaleb

 When Kaleb began to walk, his mom, Jerhonda, made sure he took his first steps in his playpen.
 When he had enough balance, she let him try his steps on the harder floor.

-Jerhonda must be extra careful with Kaleb, her youngest of two boys because one fall can mean a major bruise.
+Jerhonda must be extra careful with Kaleb, her middle child, because one fall can mean a major bruise.

-The toddler was diagnosed with immune thrombocytopenia (ITP), an autoimmune disorder which causes low numbers of platelets.
+As a baby, Kaleb was diagnosed with chronic immune thrombocytopenia (ITP), an autoimmune disorder, a condition where the immune system destroys platelets, resulting in very low numbers of platelets in the blood.
 Platelets are blood cells that help stop bleeding.
 ITP can cause easy bruising and bleeding.
 Jerhonda had never heard of the blood disorder.

 “It was scary,” she said.